Govinda Bhashya

+Opening folio (Page 2) of the Govinda Bhashya manuscript (Acc.
+No. 5860) by Baladeva Vidyabhushana, preserved at the Vrindavan Research Institute.

 Govinda Bhashya is a Gaudiya Vaishnava commentary (bhasya) on the Vedanta Sutra.
 It was written in the year 1628 Sakabda (1718 CE) at Galtaji (Galta) near the present city of Jaipur, Rajasthan, by Baladeva Vidyabhushana to defend Gaudiya Vaishnava theology.